mehultikekar/nxsession/README.md

   share -> man pages, docs, etc.
 ```

 We will remove the wrappers and move the actual executables in their place.
 The wrappers are probably needed for a full-fledged nxclient-nxserver setup or for x2go.
 Also, add [rpath](http://en.wikipedia.org/wiki/Rpath) to the executables so that they can find their libraries.
-Finally, copy the provided [nxsession](nxsession) script into the bin folder.
+Finally, copy nxviewer and nxhost scripts into the bin folder.

 ```bash
 cd usr/bin